SentraCam/device_timezone/README.md

 A flutter plugin for getting the local timezone of the OS.

-This is an updated version of the [flutter_timezone](https://pub.dev/packages/flutter_timezone) project.
+This is an updated version of the [flutter_timezone](https://pub.dev/packages/flutter_timezone) project to include Windows support.

 ## Getting Started